shayari-sarkar/IoT-Projects/README.md

 # Remote IoT House Control
-This project is a working ESP32 Server which allows someone to remotely control an IoT model house —> **Real-Life Application: ** Demonstrates a system for monitoring/controlling localized embedded systems remotely in a cheap way
+This project is a working ESP32 Server which allows someone to remotely control an IoT model house **Real-Life Application:** Demonstrates a system for monitoring/controlling localized embedded systems remotely in a cheap way

 # Technical Components
 Focused on server development and wrote C++/Arduino code to process inputs